Zawadidone/Native-code/assembly/README.md

 **Instruction Pointer (EIP)**

 The IP register contains the address of the next instruction to be executed if no branching is done.
-IP can only be read trough the stack after a `call` instruction.
+IP can only be read through the stack after a `call` instruction.

 **Memory**